markmarijnissen/stockticker/README.md

 Step 3.
 The App Controller
 --------------------
-Our app simply displays (and controls) a collection of Stock-objects, so we suffice with only a controller:
+Our main application is simply a collection of stock-items, so we only need a controller to add and remove stock-items:
 ```CoffeeScript
 StockController = require('controllers/stock')